636f7374/herbal.cr/readme.md

   * [wontruefree / socks](https://github.com/wontruefree/socks)
   * [kostya / socks](https://github.com/kostya/socks)
 * After a day of conception / thinking, a day of design / debugging, `Tomato.cr` has been initially completed.
-  * I refer to [RFC1928](https://tools.ietf.org/html/rfc1928) and some guidelines for design, actually SOCKS5 is not difficult.
+  * I reference to [RFC1928](https://tools.ietf.org/html/rfc1928) and some guidelines for design, actually SOCKS5 is not difficult.
   * Third-party guides are more effective and practical, and has been verified by Wireshark test.
 * Due to time constraints, Travis-CI and Spec tests have not been added for the time being.
 * While designing, I drew [RFC1928](https://tools.ietf.org/html/rfc1928) as a drawing, That's why I did it quickly, (I put in the root directory).